kata-containers/documentation/design/kata-2-0-metrics.md

 ## Metrics list

 Here listed is all supported metrics by Kata 2.0.
-Some metrics is depended on guest kernels in the VM, so there may be some different by your environment.
+Some metrics is dependent on guest kernels in the VM, so there may be some different by your environment.

 Metrics is categorized by component where metrics are collected from and for.